 They're getting older...

-My 1982 "You Can Live Forever in Paradise on Earth" says
+My 1982 "You Can Live Forever in Paradise on Earth" is still making

 said: 'This generation will by no means pass away until all these things [including the end of this